sebsto/amplify-ios-workshop/workshop/instructions/content/10_prerequisites/05_event_engine.md

 export AWS_SESSION_TOKEN=
 ```

-6. Finally, click the **Open AWS Console** button to open the AWS Console.
+9. Finally, select the **Open AWS Console** link on the bottom left side to open the AWS Console.
 You can also copy the login link in case you want to return to the console later.

 Now that you have an AWS Account and a pair of Access Key / Secret Key, let's proceed to [the installation of development tools on your local machine](/10_prerequisites/20_installs.html).